Almarch/pokedex/README.md

 </div>
 <br>

+As examplified, the app covers 2 use cases:

+- Identify Pokémons from given features.
+- Get the features of Pokémons given their name.

+## 📋 Specifications

-This project can also be seen as a natural language processing exercice with relatively limited resources, _i.e._ a gaming computer.
-It requires a Nvidia GPU and it is designed for a GNU/Linux server.
+The application requires a Nvidia GPU and it is designed for a GNU/Linux server.
+The [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is needed.

+It has been succesfully run on 12Go VRAM + 32Go RAM.
+With more constrained resources, consider using a lighter LLM.

 ## 🚀 Launch the project